 (b) particulars recorded in the register are retained for the period prescribed by the regulations.

-20. Cancellation of enrolment
+20. Cancelling enrolment, principal’s powers as to

 (1) The principal of a school may cancel the enrolment of an enrollee at the school if the principal is satisfied that —